-If you meet more than 2 of these conditions, you should really consider using a conventional mortgage for your purchase.
+If you meet more than 2 of these conditions, you should really consider using a conventional loan for your purchase.
 For people that plan to pay at least 20% down on a new home, a conventional mortgage is almost always the best choice.
-FHA now requires mortgage insurance on all of their loans for the duration of the mortgage.
-People that make a large down payment would simply be paying for mortgage insurance for no reason.
+FHA now requires PMI on all of their loans for the duration of the mortgage.
+People that make a large down payment would simply be paying for PMI for no reason.

 - Most borrowers will need reserve funds.
 This is extra money, above the down payment and closing costs, that is liquid.
 Some borrowers may only need an amount equal to 2 months of the proposed mortgage payment.
 Others may need as much as 6 months

-- Qualifying for a conventional loan is more stringent.
+- Qualifying for conventional loans is more stringent.
 There is a reason why FHA is so popular as a way to buy a home.
-The ability to qualify for FHA mortgage is much easier than a conventional loan.
+The ability to qualify for an FHA mortgage is much easier than a conventional loan.

-- A significantly higher credit score is needed compared to an FHA loan or other types of loans
+- A significantly higher credit score is needed for conventional mortgage compared to FHA or other types of loans

-This is one reason why so many people choose to work with a lender that can offer both an FHA loan and a conventional mortgage.
+This is one reason why so many people choose to work with a lender that can offer both options.
 The lender can review the borrower’s credit score and income documents and provide the borrower with their projected payments, and chances of approval, for both loans.

 When to Choose an FHA Loan

 There are a few basic ways for a person to decide if an FHA loan is a good option for them.

 - The borrower only has an average credit score, or possibly slightly below average